 Naturally, Easter in Greece celebrates the resurrection of Christ as it does in other

 The next morning, the Sunday, comes the time for family and a feast.
-Traditional Greek Food is served and they really celebrate this occasion with style!
+They serve Traditional Greek Food, and they truly celebrate this occasion with style!

 Although traditional chocolate Easter eggs have made their way onto the shelves here, the actual Greek tradition is to make the eggs yourself.